 - a discharge or release from active duty because of a service-connected disability.

-I certify that all of the above information is true and complete.
+I have read all of the above definitions.